-"2014 Apicore Transaction" means the transaction occurring on July 3, 2014, whereby the Company acquired a minority interest in Apicore.

-"2016 Apicore Transaction" means the transaction occurring on December 1, 2016, whereby the Company acquired a majority interest in Apicore.

-"2017 Apicore Transaction" means the transaction occurring on July 12, 2017, whereby the Company acquired additional interests in Apicore.

-"angioplasty" means a surgical procedure to repair a damaged blood vessel or unblock an artery;

-"ANDA" means abbreviated new drug application, which is submitted to the FDA;

-"Apicore" means any one or more of Apicore LLC, Apicore US LLC, Apicore Inc., Apigen Investments Limited, and Apicore Pharmaceuticals PVT Ltd., including any of their affiliates and subsidiaries, and if the context requires, the pharmaceutical manufacturing business carried on by this group of companies;

-"Apicore Sale Transaction" means the transaction occurring on October 2, 2017, whereby the Company sold its interests in the Apicore business.

-"DEA" means the United States Drug Enforcement Administration;

-"DMF" means drug master file, which is submitted to the FDA;

-"FDA" means the United States Food and Drug Administration;

-"GPIs" means glycoprotein GP IIb/IIIa inhibitors, which are injectable platelet inhibitors used to treat acute coronary syndromes and related conditions and procedures;

-"myocardial infarction" means destruction of heart tissue resulting from obstruction of the blood supply to the heart muscle;
+- "2014 Apicore Transaction" means the transaction occurring on July 3, 2014, whereby the Company acquired a minority interest in Apicore. - "2016 Apicore Transaction" means the transaction occurring on December 1, 2016, whereby the Company acquired a majority interest in Apicore. - "2017 Apicore Transaction" means the transaction occurring on July 12, 2017, whereby the Company acquired additional interests in Apicore. - "Angioplasty" means a surgical procedure to repair a damaged blood vessel or unblock an artery; - "ANDA" means abbreviated new drug application, which is submitted to the FDA; - "Apicore" means any one or more of Apicore LLC, Apicore US LLC, Apicore Inc., Apigen Investments Limited, and Apicore Pharmaceuticals PVT Ltd., including any of their affiliates and subsidiaries, and if the context requires, the pharmaceutical manufacturing business carried on by this group of companies; - "Apicore Sale Transaction" means the transaction occurring on October 2, 2017, whereby the Company sold its interests in the Apicore business. - "DEA" means the United States Drug Enforcement Administration; - "DMF" means drug master file, which is submitted to the FDA; - "FDA" means the United States Food and Drug Administration; - "GPIs" means glycoprotein GP IIb/IIIa inhibitors, which are injectable platelet inhibitors used to treat acute coronary syndromes and related conditions and procedures; - "Marley Drug" refers to the Company's United States subsidiary, Marley Drug, Inc. - "Myocardial Infarction" means destruction of heart tissue resulting from obstruction of the blood supply to the heart muscle;

-"NDA" means new drug application, which is submitted to the FDA;

-- "ReDSTM "means the ReDSTM point of care system; - "sNDA" means supplemental new drug application, which is submitted to the FDA; - "SNP" means Sodium Nitroprusside Injection; - "STEMI" means ST Segment Elevation Myocardial Infarction, a type of heart attack - "TSXV" means the TSX Venture Exchange.
+- "NDA" means new drug application, which is submitted to the FDA; - "OSHA" means Occupational Safety and Health Act; - "PBMs" means pharmacy benefit managers; - "PNPO" means pyridox(am)ine 5'-phosphate oxidase; - "ReDSTM" means the ReDSTM point of care system; - "sNDA" means supplemental new drug application, which is submitted to the FDA; - "SNP" means Sodium Nitroprusside Injection; - "STEMI" means ST Segment Elevation Myocardial Infarction, a type of heart attack; - "TSXV" means the TSX Venture Exchange.